Nearly 600 kids go missing in TN each month; How the public plays a role in their safe recovery - NewsBreak

 Their smiling faces circulate across social media and on television screens as their parents wait for answers.
 The wait can be agonizing, but with today’s technology, it’s often not long before the child is found, said Shelly Smitherman, TBI Assistant Special Agent in Charge.

 “A lot of times historically, it’s the public that has led to the safe resolve of a case,” Smitherman said.
-“It just takes that one person to see that story or see that face and remember something or realize that they were present or in the area on the day that child disappeared.”June 2021 to now: Timeline of the search for Summer Wells
+“It just takes that one person to see that story or see that face and remember something or realize that they were present or in the area on the day that child disappeared.”Florida deputy ‘jokingly’ shot, killed by roommate, fellow deputy

 As the coordinator of the state’s AMBER Alert program, Smitherman said social media and other advancements in technology have vastly increased the number of resolved missing child cases, as well as the speed in which they are found.
 When a child is missing, those seconds matter.